 5. Experts say that under the “Act East Policy” the government is relying on the 3 C's (Culture, Connectivity, and Commerce) to develop better relations with ASEAN nations.

-India-Japan relations are experiencing a good phase and its proof is that Japan is helping India in many infrastructure projects.
+India-Japan relations are experiencing a good phase and proof is that Japan is helping India with many infrastructure projects.
 These projects include Delhi Metro Corporation and the upcoming Ahmedabad -Mumbai bullet train project.
 Indian export to Japan was around Rs.
 21.36 billion per month in 2017.

 The ASEAN-India Plan of Action for the period 2016-20 has been adopted in August 2015 which identifies concrete initiatives and areas of cooperation along the three pillars of political-security, economic and socio-cultural.